openobserve/website4/content/blog/posts/launching-zincobserve.md

 We built an open source observability platform “ZincObserve” that is:

 1. Super easy to use
-   1. Users can try it on a laptop in less than two minutes and notice the superior performance.
+   1. Users can try it on a laptop in less than two minutes utilizing less than 100 MB RAM and notice the superior performance.
    1. Users can install it in a k8s cluster in under two minutes and get the system up and running.
    1. Users will love the full featured no-nonsense powerful GUI.
    1. Users can use their existing skills of SQL for advanced query if they wish to do so.